brianchiu123/RNATracker/README.md

 #### Brief Intro of RNATracker
 RNATracker aims to predict each RNA sequence belongs to which site in a cell (Cytosol, Nuclear ...).
-It utilize a combination of CNN, RNN model with Attention Mechanism.
+It utilize a combination of CNN, RNN model with Attention Mechanism (self-attention).
 Target label is not hard label, it's a vector represent the probability of being exist in a specific site.
 Thus, it's more like a regression task and the metric used here is Pearson Correlation Coefficient.

 <img width="422" alt="Screen Shot 2022-08-29 at 11 14 26 AM" src="https://user-images.githubusercontent.com/75982405/187116375-66cb2ef1-6f0b-4a02-80ec-7c36211081e1.png">